AlfrescoLabs/alfresco-gradle-plugins/README.md

 ------------------

-The `installAmp` task (available in the `amp` plugin) assembles and packages your AMP then uses Alfresco's MMT code to install it into the WAR set in the `warExplodedDir` property and can be specified on the command line:
+The `installAmp` task (available in the `amp` plugin) assembles and packages your AMP then uses Alfresco's MMT code to install it into the WAR set in the `warFile` property and can be specified on the command line:

 	gradle installAmp -PwarFile=/Path/To/WAR/File